RedHatInsights/insights-core/docs/docs_guidelines.rst

 Example Mapper
 ==============

-The Falafel project follows the `Google Docstring Style`_ for docstring comments.
+The insights-core project follows the `Google Docstring Style`_ for docstring comments.
-The following code provides an example of how docstring comments should be used in code contributed to the Falafel project:
+The following code provides an example of how docstring comments should be used in code contributed to the insights-core project:

 .. code-block:: python
    :linenos: